 beside the white

-The poem enacts a single visual moment and yields a single image.
-The importance of the way the page and phrases interact is clear if we read it as if prose: “So much depends upon a red wheelbarrow glazed with rain water beside the white chickens.”
+The poem presents a single visual moment, a single image.
+How the page and phrases interact is clear if we read it as if prose: “So much depends upon a red wheelbarrow glazed with rain water beside the white chickens.”
 This reduces the poem to a flat assertion that is of little (actually no) interest—at least without a story or argument to specify why anything could “depend” on a wet wheelbarrow in the chicken yard.
-But broken into lines, this sentence renders a seemingly energized moment of visual perception.
-In prose the words are a kind of summary; but arranged against the field of the page, the words becomes a set of visual recognitions and actions where we engage texture, color, and spatial relationships.
-Measured and chunked as smaller than usual perceptual and linguistic units, the scene’s elements gain specificity and energy (the way lines five and six split the word “rainwater” into two so that we attend to “rain” as action and thing and to “water” on objects as outcome illustrates this).
+But breaking the sentence into lines creates a seemingly energized moment of visual perception.
+In prose the words are a kind of summary; but arranged against the field of the page, the words become a set of visual recognitions, actions, where we engage texture, color, and spatial relationships.
+Chunked as smaller than usual perceptual and linguistic units, the scene’s elements gain specificity and energy (the way lines five and six split the word “rainwater” into two so that we attend to “rain” as action and thing and to “water” on objects as outcome illustrates this).
 The cumulative effect is to intensify an ordinary glance into a moment of energized seeing in which the discrete details become a set of visual qualities and relationships that in turn become an imaginative whole.
-In this sense, “much” does “depend” on this poetic still life and the active, engaged mode of looking that it enacts (and that it can elicit from the reader).
+In this sense, “much” does “depend” on this poetic still life and the active, engaged mode of looking that it enacts and elicits.

-In “The Red Wheelbarrow” the page functions as a visual space that presents (and modulates) writing as a visual system.
-This not only contributes to its effect but is necessary for the poem to work at all.
+In “The Red Wheelbarrow” the page functions as a visual space that modulates the writing on it and is necessary for the poem to work at all.
 “The Red Wheelbarrow” does not represent speech and need not be voiced (or heard) to be experienced.
-It can be read silently, so long as it is not read as prose but is read with attention to the conceptual emphases the line breaks and space creates.
+It can be read silently, so long as it is not read as prose but is read with attention to the conceptual emphases and linguistic disruptions the line breaks and space create.
 The functioning of the crucial word “depends” demonstrates this.
-If we were to read the poem aloud, we would presumably emphasize “depends” because of its position at the end of the line.
+In reading the poem aloud, we would presumably emphasize “depends” because of its position at the end of the line.
 This emphasis is not, though, driven by the way the sentence of the poem would be read if it were treated as a unit of speech, nor is it driven by any aural patterning of rhyme, meter, or rhythm.
 The emphasis is conceptual, and it depends on the visual action of reading (the way our eyes stop when they reach the end of the line, before shifting down and left to begin processing the next unit) and on our recognition of how this break and those that follow cut against the syntactical grain to re-organize the units of the sentence as units of visual apprehension.
-Similarly, the way the whole poem hangs down from, and conceptually derives from, “depends” (literally hangs from or on) is a play that energizes the word but turns almost entirely on how “depends” functions as a visual unit of writing in a specific visual position.
+Similarly, the way the whole poem hangs down from, and conceptually derives from, “depends” (literally hangs from or on) is a play that energizes the word but turns almost entirely on how “depends” functions as a visual unit of writing (a word) in a specific visual position on the page.
 The occasion of “The Red Wheelbarrow,” then, is visual; its action is visual and conceptual; the writing emphasizes the words as visual units rather than units of speech; and the way Williams’ uses the page to disrupt and recast the written visual system energizes the language.
-We can, of course, choose to hear the poem, to read it aloud with appropriate pauses and inflections, but there is nothing that requires that we do so, and even the inflections derive from the writing that is the poem, not from speech or speaking.
+We can, of course, choose to hear the poem, to read it aloud with the pauses and inflections the line breaks mark, but nothing requires us to do so, since the inflections derive from the writing that is the poem, not from speech or speaking.

 Rather notice, mon cher,